mariomazzaferro/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 12. Reentrancy: Does not apply.

-13. Integer Under / Overflow: Yes.
+13. Integer Under / Overflow: Yes (SafeMath is generally not needed starting with Solidity 0.8, since the compiler now has built in overflow checking.).

 14. Unexpected Revert DoS: Does not apply.